 Thyatira is the fourth of seven churches who receive a spiritual evaluation directly from God through Jesus Christ.

 18. And to the angel of the church in Thyatira write: These things says the Son of God, He Who has eyes like a flame of fire, and His feet are like fine brass.
 19. I know your works, and love, and service, and faith, and your endurance, and your works; and the last are more than the first.
 20. But I have a few things against you, because you allow the woman Jezebel, who calls herself a prophetess, to teach and to seduce My servants into committing fornication and eating things sacrificed to idols.

-21. And I gave her time to repent of her sexual immorality, and she did not repent.
-Indeed I will cast her into a sickbed, and those who commit adultery with her into great tribulation, unless they repent of their deeds.
-I will kill her children with death, and all the churches shall know that I am He who searches the minds and hearts.
-And I will give to each one of you according to your works.
+21. And I gave her time to repent of her fornication, but she did not repent.
+22. Behold, I will cast her into a bed, and those who commit adultery with her into great tribulation, unless they repent of their works.
+23. And I will kill her children with death; and all the churches shall know that I am He Who searches the reins and hearts; and I will give to each of you according to your works.

 24. But to you I say, and to the rest who are in Thyatira, as many as do not have this doctrine, and who have not known the depths of Satan, as they speak; I will not cast upon you any other burden, 25.
 But hold fast what you have until I come.
 26. And to the one who overcomes, and keeps My works unto the end, I will give authority over the nations; 27.
 And he shall shepherd them with an iron rod, as vessels of pottery are broken in pieces; as I have also received from My Father; 28.
 And I will give him the morning star.
 (Revelation 2:18 - 28, HBFV)